simonprickett/simonprickett.github.io/_posts/2021-05-30-no-maybe-and-good-enough-probabilistic-data-structures-in-python.md

 This is kind of a key thing here, we've been storing the whole data set and all of the data to determine which sheep we've seen, but can we get away with storing something about the data or bits of the data and still know that its that sheep.
 So, the sheep on the left and the sheep on the right, we can still tell they're sheep even though one has lost its fleece.

+# Introducing Probabilistic Data Structures

 This is where something called Probabilistic Data Structures come in.
 These are a family of data structures that make some tradeoffs.
 Rather than being completely accurate, they may tradeoff accuracy for some storage efficiency.
 We'll see we can save a lot of memory by giving up a bit of accuracy.
 We might also tradeoff some functionality, so as we'll see we can save a lot of memory by not actually storing the data.
 This means that we can no longer get a list back of what sheep we've seen but we can still determine whether we've seen a particular sheep with reasonable accuracy.

-The other tradeoff that's often involved with probabilistic data structures is performance, but we'll mostly be looking at accuracy, functionality and storage efficiency.
+The other tradeoff that's often involved with Probabilistic Data Structures is performance, but we'll mostly be looking at accuracy, functionality and storage efficiency.

+# Hyperloglog

 So we have two questions that we wanted to ask here: "how many sheep have I seen?" is the first one, and a data structure or an algorithm that we can use for that, which comes from the probabilistic data structures family, is called the Hyperloglog.
 What that does is it approximates distinct items.
 Basically, it guesses at the cardinality of a set based on not actually storing the data but hashing the data and storing information about it.
 There's some pros and cons to this - the way the Hyperloglog works is that it's going to run all the data through some hash functions and it's going to look at the longest number of leading zeros in what results from that.
 It's going to hash everything to a zero or one binary sequence and look for the longest sequence of leading zeros.